 If you’re pressed for time or want a better understanding of the Glades’ ecosystem, sign up for a guided airboat tour.
 On the park’s northern edge, just off U.S. 41, three park-approved airboat companies—Coopertown, Everglades Safari Park, and Gator Park—will take you into areas adjacent to the park (airboats are not allowed in the park itself due to the risk of damaging fragile submerged flora), schooling you on the region’s unique environments as you go.

 Shop around in Everglades City, and find a menu that offers smoked mullet.
 It tastes like a moist, jerky delicacy.
-Restaurants include the year-round City Seafood, Island Café, and Camellia Street Grill, as well as the seasonal Triad Seafood Market and Havana Café.
+Restaurants include the year-round City Seafood, Island Café, Havana Cafe, and Camellia Street Grill, as well as the seasonal Triad Seafood Market (closed in summer).
 Also look for any menu that offers wild hog.
 The first Spanish explorers to Florida brought domesticated Iberian pigs with them as walking meat lockers.
-Some escaped, and now more than half a million Spanish hogs call Florida home.
+Some escaped, and now more than half a million feral hogs call Florida home.
 In Spain, these animals were raised on acorns and are to this day considered the highest-quality meat in that country.
 Here on this peninsula, they roam free in the Everglades, tearing up the environment with their bulldozer-like snouts, which means their meat is both delicious and good for the environment.

 Stone crab season runs October to May.
 After taking just one claw from these thick-shelled crustaceans, fishermen throw the living crabs back into the water, where they will regenerate the missing claw over three years.
 All the local restaurants feature them.